• 10.00am - 5.30pm

 In 1688, William of Orange landed in England to seize the throne from his father-in-law, King James II.
 Presbyterians in Scotland’s Convention (or parliament) welcomed the coup and raised troops to defend themselves against James’s forces.

 Each company of the regiment had a Presbyterian elder and the regimental chaplain was a Cameronian.
-A bible was issued to all new recruits in recognition of these religious origins, a tradition that continued right up until the disbandment of its successor unit in 1968.
+The regiment itself became commonly known as 'The Cameronians'.
+A bible was issued to all new recruits in recognition of these religious origins, a tradition that continued right up until the disbandment of its successor unit, The Cameronians (Scottish Rifles), in 1968.

-The regiment’s first action, less than four months after its formation, was to quell Highland support for James at the Battle of Dunkeld.
-It was then re-deployed to fight James’s French allies in the Low Countries in the 1690s, including the battles of Steenkirk (1692) and Landen (1693).
+Soon after its formation, the regiment’s first action was to quell Highland support for James II at the Battle of Dunkeld.
+It was then re-deployed to fight James’s French allies in the Low Countries in the 1690s, including at the battles of Steenkirk (1692) and Landen (1693).

 Glengarry badge, 26th (The Cameronians) Regiment, c1874